jugechengzi/FR/README.md

 We would be grateful if you would star this repo before cloning it.

-We have provided some tips for you to build your method upon our code: [tips](https://github.com/jugechengzi/FR/blob/main/tips.pdf)
+We have provided some tips for you to build your method on top of our code: [tips](https://github.com/jugechengzi/FR/blob/main/tips.pdf)